 A full written report is produced for all patients.

 Combined ADHD & Autism Diagnostic Package

-If children receive a diagnosis of ADHD they will be given a number of treatment options.
-If a decision is made to start medication, an initial appointment will be offered followed by a further appointment one month later.
-The cost of each follow up appointment is £200.
 If your GP is able to share your care with us once medication is stabilised, the frequency of further follow-up appointments will depend upon the complexity of the case and parental request, but will be at least 6 monthly.